moby/moby/docs/sources/reference/commandline/cli.md

       -c, --cpu-shares=0         CPU shares (relative weight)
       --cap-add=[]               Add Linux capabilities
       --cap-drop=[]              Drop Linux capabilities
-      --cgroup-parent=           Optional parent cgroup for the container --cidfile=""               Write the container ID to the file --cpuset-cpus=""           CPUs in which to allow execution (0-3, 0,1) --device=[]                Add a host device to the container
+      --cgroup-parent=""         Optional parent cgroup for the container --cidfile=""               Write the container ID to the file --cpuset-cpus=""           CPUs in which to allow execution (0-3, 0,1) --device=[]                Add a host device to the container